-- Teachers interested in obtaining a master's degree in education but who work in a subject area other than the certification areas offered by Binghamton University's Graduate School of Education (i.e., other than childhood and early childhood education, special education, literacy, or adolescence education in English, foreign language, mathematics, science, or social studies)
+The program also serves teachers interested in obtaining a master’s degree in education but who work in a subject area OTHER than the certification areas offered by Binghamton University (childhood and early childhood education, special education, literacy education, or adolescence education in English, romance languages, mathematics, sciences or social studies).

 - MS in Educational Studies

 Internships, research opportunities and more

 The program consists of 36 credits, and students must take at least 4 credits in each of the following educational areas: foundations of education, teaching and learning, and research.
 Students will work closely with a faculty advisor to select suitable courses from the diverse curriculum and develop an individualized course of study.
 The program culminates in a research-based master’s paper or project.
 This involves a formal research paper on a major educational issue or a research report of a field-based study.
 If the student is teaching, the final project could involve presenting a reflective portfolio and curricular materials, including a review of relevant research.